kovasap/autojournal-on-gas/README.md

   1. `sudo apt install joker`
   1. Clone this repository and cd into the base directory
   1. Set up a `clasp` project as instructed
-  1. If a project already exists, just `clasp login`.
+  1. If a project already exists, just `clasp login` and `clasp clone`.

 ## Deployment